 Find more Slow Travel Tips here.

-Source: own research on site.
-We would also like to thank the Leader Action Group Uchte-Tanger-Elbe for the friendly support of this trip to the city of Tangermünde.
-Our opinion, however, remains our own.
+Source: On-site research.
+We would also like to thank the Leader Action Group for supporting this trip to the city of Tangermünde.
+However, our opinion remains our own.

 Text: © Copyright Monika Fuchs, TravelWorldOnline